Sufflavus/Portfolio/README.md

 ### Colibri

-[Colibri](https://github.com/Sufflavus/Colibri) is an open source project which contains JavaScript custom extensions for !!! types.
+[Colibri](https://github.com/Sufflavus/Colibri) is an open source project which contains JavaScript custom extensions for built-in types.
 Colibri is written in pure JS,  100% covered with tests (Jasmine) and fully documented.

 ## Education